bmralph87/Employee-Tracker/README.md

 ## Honorable Mention:

-Shout out to Debra Sparr, Felicia Rosemand, Peyton, Brian, Tom and George Yoo for all of their help!! 😁
+Shout out to Debra Sparr, Felicia Rosemand, Peyton, Brian, Tom, Alex and George Yoo for all of their help!! 😁